-The Corporation has not adopted a policy refraining its directors and officers to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held directly or indirectly by the director, officer or employee.
-The Human Resources Committee and the Board of Directors have agreed to adopt such policy during the actual fiscal year of the Corporation.
+The Corporation has adopted a policy refraining its directors and officers to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held directly or indirectly by the director, officer or employee.

-Market Comparator and Positing
+Market Comparator and Positioning

 The Corporation's positioning in the market with respect to compensation for executive officers is assessed based on a comparator group that serves as a reference group, as established by PCI.
-PCI's analysis included 8 companies selected considering criteria such as annual revenues between \$200 million and \$1,200 million, comparable client base, publicly-traded, autonomous, market for potential recruitment and entrepreneurial (the "Comparator Group"), these companies are:
+PCI's analysis included 6 companies selected considering criteria such as annual average revenues between \$210 million and \$1,250 million, comparable client base, publicly-traded, autonomous, market for potential recruitment and entrepreneurial (the "Comparator Group").
+These companies are:

-Companies S Revenues
+Companies Selection Revenues

-High Technology Aerospace Important Shareholder Head Office in Quebec (000's)
+High Technology Aerospace (000's)

-Com Dev International Ltd. Х \$203,195
+Com Dev International Ltd. Χ \$211,185

-Northstar Aerospace Inc. Х Х Х \$215,607

-Vector Aerospace Corporation Х Х Х \$544,644

-Magellan Aerospace Corporation Х Х \$691,410
+Magellan Aerospace Corporation X X \$709,208

-Transdigm Group Inc. Х Х \$1,206,000
+Transdigm Group Inc. X X \$1,244,737

-LMI Aerospace Inc. Х Х \$254,040
+LMI Aerospace Inc. X X \$252,008

-Ducommun Technologies Х Х \$580 914
+Ducommun Technologies X X \$578,786

-Aerovironment Х Х \$292 503
+Aerovironment X X \$289,010